hunter-teacher-cert/unit_plan-stevesolo/resources/UNIX_Environment/text.md

 I happen to be a very bad speller.
 So bad, in fact, that I often do not even know how to spell some words close enough for spell checks to even recognize what I WANT to spell.
 I have a trick, however.
 In UNIX and Linux distros there is a dictionary file.
 This can useful for testing passwords and other things.
 Now, my spelling problem is Ludicrous(sp?)
 I know, but I do know that it starts with lud.
 Let me see how it is spelled.
 My dictionary example is for Mac OSX UNIX.

     more /usr/share/dict/words | grep ^lud | more
 Phew!
 I spelled it correctly.
-Now I didd't need that final pipe through more at the end for this particular search, but I was not sure how many words in the dict file started with lud and I didn't want too many words on my terminal screen.
+Now I didn't need that final pipe through more at the end for this particular search, but I was not sure how many words in the dict file started with lud and I didn't want too many words on my terminal screen.

 The other command is 'sed' or Stream EDitor.
 It allows for editing text files from the command lind or "in-line."
 The most common use of 'sed' is to replace words with other words.
 Usually this is done with text from a text file, but we'll do a couple of examples first using 'echo'